Overview

 DIR/Floortime

-ACT’s Occupational Therapists offer assessment, education and treatment for infants, children, youth and young adults.
+ACT’s Occupational Therapists offer assessment, education and treatment for infants, children and youth.

 Our therapists have the training and knowledge to treat sensory processing, fine motor, gross motor, feeding, self-regulation, and activities of daily living (i.e. toileting).